Las Aguas Productions · Creative and Label Services

 Latin American Specialisation

-Marketing for independent artists in Latin America is genuinely different to marketing in Germany or Western Europe.
+Marketing for independent artists in Latin America is different to marketing in Germany or Western Europe.
 The dominant platforms differ by country, the media landscape is distinct, and the relationship between local music culture and international audiences plays out differently.

 This Is Slow Work